LYRA-Block-Lattice/LYRA-Docs/How to run Lyra CLI Wallet on testnet.md

 `Local account data not found.
 Would you like to create a new account?
 (Y/n):`

 ## To request testnet LYR tokens:
-Send email to info@lyra.live with the subject *“Testnet LYR token request”* and specify your account ID (wallet address).
+To get test LYR, please write to [Telegram group](https://t.me/joinchat/F25OCR1H3Fdq_IUNJfclSQ) or email to info@lyra.live with the subject *“Testnet LYR token request”* and specify your account ID (wallet address).

 ## To get your account ID:
 Enter `id` command